 · Uses immersive ethnography to study a topical and relevant urban issue

-As South Asian and Global South cities confront fast intensifying environmental risks, this study presents a dialogue between urban political ecology and science and technology studies on Delhi’s air.
-The book explores how the governance of air is challenged by scales, jurisdictions and institutional structures.
+As South Asian and Global South cities confront fast-intensifying environmental risks, this study presents a dialogue between urban political ecology (UPE) and science and technology studies on Delhi’s air.
+The book explores how the governance of air is challenged by scales, jurisdictions, and institutional structures.
 It also shows how technical experts are bridging disciplinary silos as they engage in advocacy by translating science for public understanding.
 The book serves as a reminder of the enduring struggles over space, quality of life, and citizenship while pointing to the possibilities for different urban futures being negotiated by variegated agents.

 Table of Contents

 - Blindspots and Collaborations

 - Governance and Atmospheric Citizenship